 You may want to drill down further on the bracelet sizing to make sure the cuff is a comfortable fit.
 You will notice on our website that we generally list four measurements for bracelets:

 Keep in mind that certain bracelets can be adjusted slightly to fit your wrist, but those with inlay or stones all the way around will be damaged if bent.
-In any case, it is always best to check with with us to see if a particular bracelet is adjustable, and always have a professional jewelry perform the adjustment.
+In any case, it is always best to check with with us to see if a particular bracelet is adjustable.

 Lastly, have no fear!
 If you order a bracelet that doesn't fit, send it back for one that does!
 We want this to be a positive experience, you should never wear something that isn't 100% comfortable.
 More on our return policy here.